jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-1.12.5 What is “More” on the reading page?
+1.12.5 What is "More" on the reading page?

 Take XT5.0 as an example: